 The only thing that could make this style more '90s is a butterfly clip placed at the end of these pseudo cornrows.
 This half-rolled hairstyle, also dubbed "picture-day hair" by the elementary school set, ruled the decade.

-The metallic gold gives these little beauties a major upgrade.
+The amber hue gives these little beauties a major upgrade.

 2. The Winona Pixie